phiresky/joint-multilingual-speech-recognition-and-language-id/talk/talk.md

 (e.g. only attention)

-- Multilingual Speech Recognition With A Single End-To-End Model (Shubham Toshniwal)
+- _Multilingual Speech Recognition With A Single End-To-End Model_ (Shubham Toshniwal)
     - separate output for language id
     - only on 9 indian languages

+- _Hybrid CTC/Attention Architecture for End-to-End Speech Recognition_ (Watanabe et al. 2017).”
+    - Same as this paper except only one languages

 # Model overview